MichaelSolati/geofirestore-core/README.md

 Full documentation is available at [https://core.geofirestore.com](https://core.geofirestore.com).

+Lightweight location-based querying and encoding of Firebase Firestore Documents for geofirestore.

 ## Contributing

 All code should pass tests, as well as be well documented.
 Please open PRs into the `dev` branch.
 [Please also see the Commit Message Guidelines](CONTRIBUTING.md) for how commit messages should be structured.